nabilraihann/dbt-ecommerce/README.md

 ## Prerequisites

-Before running this project, ensure you have followed the instructions in this repository: [ClickHouse E-commerce](https://github.com/nabilraihann/clickhouse-ecommerce)
+Before running this project, ensure you have followed the instructions in this repository: [ClickHouse E-commerce](https://github.com/nabilraihann/clickhouse-ecommerce) to activate your ClickHouse instance as an OLAP database.

 Additionally, make sure you have installed: